raspberrypilearning/make-crumble-robot-head/en/step_3.md

 --- task ---

 As well as a selection of horns, servos also come with screws to fix the horns.
-These prevent the horns working loose and falling off when the servo rotates.
+These prevent the horns from falling off when the servo rotates.

-Once the horn is exactly where you want it, screw it in place to fix it.
+Once the horn is exactly where you want it, screw it in place.

 ![Horn rotation range](images/prepareServo_screwFixing.png)